benji02/capstone_project/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project can be used as a way to estimate the sales and the rating of a yet-to-be-released games, depending on some of their features.
+This project can be used as a way to estimate the sales and the rating of yet-to-be-released games, depending on some of their features.
 <!--
 _For more examples, please refer to the [Documentation](https://example.com)_ -->